NathanVaughn/blog.nathanv.me/content/posts/getting-my-pilots-license/index.md

 Garmin box is the Bluetooth connectivity.
 This is really handy with my iPad since it kind of "just works", and I can still setup a WiFi hotspot off my phone in-flight if I need.
-I also found it will happily connect to more than one-device, so both my instructor and I had our iPads connect automatically.
+I also found it will happily connect to more than one device, so both my instructor and I had our iPads connect automatically.

 While the Sentry devices are attractive, the fact they lock you in to ForeFlight really sucks.
 I didn't realize it when I bought